hackclub/hackclub/workshops/sprig/README.md

 And then hit `save`.

 Recent files are available in the menu.
 An asterixis nect to file means your current changes are unsaved.
 Files are saved in local storage in your browser.
-They will only be accessible on the computer you are currently using and the browser you are using.
-The most reliable way to save is to downlad the `js` file.
+They will only be accessible on the computer you are currently using and the browser you are using. **The most reliable way to save is to downlad the `js` file**.

 ## Tell People to Get Hackin'!